asteroidai/blog/posts/agents.md

 </div>

 LLM-backed systems represent an entirely new category of software.
-My integrating LLMs into our systems, we can hand off runtime decision-making authority to AI agents that behave competently in the face of uncertainty.
+By integrating LLMs into our systems, we can hand off runtime decision-making authority to AI agents that behave competently in the face of uncertainty.
 This is a powerful paradigm shift, which is enabling applications that were previously impossible:
 - Autonomous software engineers that can write code, debug and deploy to production
 - Customer support agents that can resolve complex customer issues autonomously
 - Research assistants that can aid in critical decision making